 Jesus is also predicting that his students will be persecuted for their teachings.
 This is something that happened to Jesus but also occurred to many of the Prophets as well, including Jesus' own teacher, John the Baptist.

-Jesus understood that the Romans will be dominating the Jewish lands over the coming century.
-He knew that his students would be persecuted, sometimes by the Jewish councils and sometimes by the Romans themselves.
+Jesus understood that the Romans will be dominating the lands of Judea over the coming century.
+He knew that his students would be persecuted, sometimes by the Judean councils and sometimes by the Romans themselves.

 This prediction, in fact, did come to pass, with the Jewish-Roman wars, and the imprisonment and persecutions of Peter, James and others.